yacucdeptrai/TheGioiSV/README.md

   - `Backend/` — FastAPI + ONNX Runtime inference API
   - `Frontend/` — Next.js web client
 - `WildLens-Model/` — Training, export to ONNX, and validation scripts
-- `scripts/` — helper scripts, including `deploy-all.ps1`
+- `scripts/` — helper scripts (start/stop, etc.), including `deploy-all.ps1`
 - `requirements.txt` — unified Python dependencies for backend/model
-- `logs/` — runtime logs written by the deploy script

-Note on generated folders/files:
+Note about generated folders/files:
 - During training, Ultralytics may create folders such as `WildLens-Model/scripts/train2` and `WildLens-Model/runs/detect/train*`.
 These contain training artifacts (plots, logs, `weights/best.pt`).
 They are safe to keep or delete and are not part of the source code.

----

 ## Prerequisites
 - Windows PowerShell 5.1+